DE9856/cs-fundamentals/README.md

 ##  About This Repository

-This repository is a hands-on collection of **core Computer Science concepts**, implemented across **C, Java, Python, JavaScript, and SQL**.
+This repository is a hands-on collection of **core Computer Science concepts**, implemented across **C, Java, Python, JavaScript, SQL, and Tcl/NS2**.

 Unlike theoretical notes, this repo focuses on:
 -  Building concepts **from scratch**